 YES — In one sense, the new business pipeline is owned and reported on by your sales team.
 Deals won.
 Deals lost.
 Size of opportunity.
 Etc.

 Everyone wants a full pipeline, but there can be a future downside to a full pipeline.
-If the sales person or sales team spends most of their time closing deals rather than prospecting and networking to re-fill the pipeline, it likely will create a gap in the future pipeline which cannot be easily filled.
+If your salesperson or sales team spends most of its time closing deals — rather than prospecting and networking to re-fill the pipeline — you likely will create a gap in the future pipeline which cannot be easily filled.

 How Marketing Fuels Future Pipeline Growth

-- Marketing builds the company brand with prospects who are not currently in ‘Buy Mode.’
+1. Marketing builds the company brand with prospects who are not currently in ‘Buy Mode.’

 If you’re a B2B company, it’s likely that only a fraction of companies who can buy from you (prospects) are currently actively engaged in a buying conversation.
 Most of your prospects are not.
-We would say that these prospects are in the ‘Top of the Funnel.’
+We would say these prospects are in the ‘Top of the Funnel.’
 This is critical to understand.

-However, marketing should be targeting those prospects who aren’t currently in ‘buy mode’ while sales focused on the prospects who are in ‘buy mode.’
+However, marketing should be targeting those prospects who aren’t currently in ‘buy mode’ while sales focuses on the prospects who are in ‘buy mode.’
 This keeps your brand perpetually in front of your target customer in relevant ways, without requiring a sales person picking up the phone.

-- Marketing creates new demand for your product or service.
+2. Marketing creates new demand for your product or service.

-‘Demand’ simply refers to customers in the market actively seeking out your solution to their problem.
+‘Demand’ simply refers to customers in the market who are actively seeking out your solution to their problem.
 For example, there is no current demand for real estate on the moon, as intriguing as that might sound.

 Marketing to your prospect who isn’t currently searching for your solution requires a different approach.
 It isn’t “Buy Now” or “Schedule a Demo.”

 So, you aren’t asking them to ‘Buy Now.’
 You are connecting your company’s brand to the issue or challenge they’re currently facing.
-You are giving examples of how you have solved customer challenges that may resemble the ones they’re currently facing, or will face in the near future.
+You are giving examples of how you have solved customer challenges that may resemble the problems they’re currently facing, or will face in the near future.